nmehta6/interactives-proxy/README.md

 ## Configuring
 Add the path to your interactive from viewer in package.json.
 An example in located in the package.json of this project.

+## A note on HTTPS
+The BrowserSync static server that serves the interactive static files must run on HTTPS.
+This allows it to communicate with viewer properly.